Hardware Setup

 # Screens

-The standard version of TrueConf Group supports connecting two monitors simultaneously via HDMI and DisplayPort.
+The standard version of TrueConf Group supports output to two monitors simultaneously via HDMI and DisplayPort.
 To configure them, go to the section.

-If both monitors are connected, in the dropdown list Monitor 1 (Primary), select the display on which the terminal's main menu should be shown.
+If both monitors are connected, select the display on which the terminal's main menu should appear from the dropdown list Monitor 1 (Primary).

-If necessary, you can adjust the resolution of the main and additional monitors (in the Monitor 2 section) using the appropriate options.
-To select the resolution settings and frame rate, use the HDMI mode menu option.
-This setting can help resolve potential compatibility issues when connecting two monitors with different resolutions.
+If needed, you can adjust the resolution of the primary and secondary monitors (located in the Monitor 2) using the appropriate settings.
+To select the monitor's operating mode (including graphical resolution and frame rate), use the HDMI mode option.
+This setting can help address potential compatibility issues when connecting two monitors with different resolutions.
+In modes up to UltraHD, background animation on the main screen and background blur in modal windows are enabled in the main menu.

 In the Content dropdown list, select what should be displayed on the additional monitor:

-• Auto – displays a presentation in an active conference, or your own video if no presentation is being shared;
+• Auto – displays the presentation in an active conference, or your own video if there is no presentation;

 • Presentation: Shared content